Community for private sperm donation, co-parenting and home insemination – respectful, direct and discreet.

 Conclusion

-The best position for the first time does not depend on a trick but on control, closeness, and communication.
-If you start slowly, listen to the body, and can stop at any time, that already provides the most important foundation.
+The best position for the first time does not depend on a trick but on whether closeness, control, and communication work: start slowly, listen to the body, and be able to stop at any time.
+Perfection is not the goal.
+A respectful, relaxed start is worth more than any idea of how it should be.

 Disclaimer: Content on RattleStork is provided for general informational and educational purposes only.
 It does not constitute medical, legal, or other professional advice; no specific outcome is guaranteed.
 Use of this information is at your own risk.
 See our full Disclaimer .

-Frequently asked questions about the first time
+Frequently asked questions about first-time sex and positions

 The easiest position is usually one where you are close, can talk easily, and the receiving person can comfortably help control pace and depth.